JakeWharton/jakewharton.com/_posts/2019-12-18-d8-library-desugaring.md

  ⋮
 ```

 I'm not sure how you expected `Long.hashCode` to be desugared, but I'm guessing it wasn't to a class named `$r8$backportedMethods$utility$Long$1$hashCode`!
-Unlike `Objects.requireNonNull` which was rewritten to `getClass()` to produce the same observable behavior, `Long.hashCode` has an implementation which cannot be replicated with a trivial rewrite[^1].
+Unlike `Objects.requireNonNull` which was rewritten to `getClass()` to produce the same observable behavior, `Long.hashCode` has an implementation which cannot be replicated with a trivial rewrite.

-[^1]: This is never _stricly_ true as you could emit the implementation directly at each call site, but doing so becomes prohibitive in terms of APK size.

 ### Backporting methods